 About me

-I'm the author of seven books, I hold an MFA in creative writing, and I've spent two decades helping writers finish what they start.
+I'm the author of seven of my own books and I hold an MFA in creative writing.
+I've spent the past two decades helping writers finish what they start.
 I have done this through international retreats, developmental editing, and ghostwriting for founders and memoirists.
 I read manuscripts in poetry, literary fiction, memoir, self-development, and nonfiction.